Dr. Michael H. Thaut

 Dr. Gerald McIntosh

-A neurologist and neurorehabilitation specialist, serves as the medical director for the Center for Biomedical Research.
-Dr. McIntosh currently has his own practice, Neurology Associates of Northern Colorado and is also affiliated with many local hospitals and clinics, including the Center for Neurorehabilitation Services, Poudre Valley Hospital, Medical Center of the Rockies and Northern Colorado Rehabilitation Hospital.
-Dr. McIntosh has published over 45 studies, several of which have been done in conjuction with the Center for Biomedical Research.
+A neurologist and neurorehabilitation specialist serves as the medical director for the Center for Biomedical Research.
+Dr. McIntosh currently has his own practice, Neurology Associates of Northern Colorado, and is also affiliated with many local hospitals and clinics, including the Center for Neurorehabilitation Services, Poudre Valley Hospital, Medical Center of the Rockies, and Northern Colorado Rehabilitation Hospital.
+Dr. McIntosh has published over 45 studies, several of which have been done in conjunction with the Center for Biomedical Research.
 In addition, Dr. McIntosh has served as an Ad Hoc Reviewer for the journal Neurology on multiple occasions and has been a clinical assistant professor at the University of Colorado in both neurology and family medicine.

 Ruth Rice, DPT

 Ruth Rice, Physical Therapist, has been involved with research on the effects of rhythm and music for neurological rehabilitation techniques for the last 20 years and has also been a clinician treating orthopedic and neurological diagnoses for the last 22 years.
 Ruth received her Masters’s degree in Physical Therapy in 1988 and a Doctorate in Physical Therapy in 2008.
 She has been a clinician at Poudre Valley Hospital in Fort Collins for the last 20 years and also is an instructor/facilitator for 3 Neurologic Music Therapy community exercise groups per week, she also continues with research projects with the Center for Biomedical Research in Music at Colorado States University.